robtl2/ComfyUI-ComfyBridge/README.md

 # cÖmfyBridge
-A socket service that helps third-party DCC software maintain long-term image exchange with comfyUI.
+A socket service that helps DCC software maintain long-term image exchange with comfyUI.

 This plugin provides two nodes: